finsberg/IN1910_H22/book/docs/lectures/optimization/parallel_programming.md

 (This took 34.5 seconds on my laptop)

-We see that vectorization is about 6 times as fast as the naitve python implementation.
+We see that vectorization is about 6 times as fast as the native python implementation.

 ### JIT-compiling with Numba

 From last weeks lecture, we also learnt that [numba](http://numba.pydata.org/) is a tool that can automatically just-in-time compile code in Python to make it surprisingly fast.
 Let us try it with out code.
 We simply add the `numba.jit` decorators to our two function, and make no other changes to them:

 ```{code-cell} python
 import numpy as np